AdrianWolfP/atlas-csharp/csharp-hello_world/README.md

 Write a Bash script that initializes a new C# project inside a folder titled 0-new_project.

 ~ Use the command dotnet
+This script creates a new dir called 0-new_project and generate a cosole app project inside

+dotnet ~ command-line interface for .NET Core

+new ~ creates a new project

+console ~ specifies type of project to create

+-o ~ option specifies the output dir for the new project

 1. Build new project
 mandatory